Asian Celebs Work to Combat Racist Attacks Amid Pandemic

 “These are the conversations you need to be having with your kids in your house.
 You need to, even if you’re not Chinese.
 You should be explaining that this is terrible, that racism is coming out of this pandemic,” she said.
 “So, have that talk with your kid.
 Have that talk with your friends.
 If one of your friends says, ‘Yo, this ‘Chinese Virus’ is crazy.’
 Say, ‘No. Actually, man it’s called COVID-19.
 It’s not the ‘Chinese Virus.’’
 Just check them.”

-Earlier this month, “The Real” host Bill Maher defended calling coronavirus the “Chinese Virus,” comparing it to the Spanish flu.
+Earlier this month, Bill Maher, host of HBO's “Real Time with Bill Maher,” defended calling coronavirus the “Chinese Virus,” comparing it to the Spanish flu.

 “While people say it’s innocuous and that it came from China, it’s the undertones,” Lee said.
 “Certain people will grab those undertones and attach to it.”

-Note: This story has been corrected to show the name of Bill Maher's show is “Real Time with Bill Maher,” instead of ”The Real."